Last summer, our son Luke was about year and a half old and just learning to walk down the stairs.

 We Hover To Prevent Disasters

-Today, Luke is probably closing in on a thousand successful trips down the stairs, under his own power.
+Today, Luke is probably closing in on a thousand successful trips down the stairs.
 Yet, I continue to position myself 3–4 stairs under him each time he goes down.
 He could of course try to fly again, so I need to be there.

 Just in case.